alessiobussolari/better_seeder/README.md

 - **Child Record Generation**
   Now, BetterSeeder supports generating multiple child records per parent record.
 In your model’s seed configuration, you can define a `childs` section that specifies the number of child records to generate for each parent, along with attribute arrays to assign distinct values for each child.
 This allows for a total record count equal to *(parent count) × (childs count)*.

+- **Preflight Data**
+  You can now define a `preflight` method in your structure file.
+The records returned by this method are inserted first before generating any additional records, ensuring that specific data is loaded as part of the seeding process.
+The total record count (defined in `seed_config[:count]`) includes these preflight records.

 ---

 ## Installation